ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### NO
 * I have found that eel_lfs_code is missing in some rows (see attached).
 Caroline has asked me to include YS in those cases
-* I have sent a mail to Caroline to confirm that "0"s correspond to real 0 catches
+* I have sent a mail to Caroline to confirm that "0"s correspond to real 0 catches.
+WAITING FOR THE ANSWER
+### PL
+* Data for the 2000-2003 is tagged as low quality.
+Should we use it?

+### SE
+* Message for Josephine , I have found that eel_lfs_code is missing in some rows (see attached).
+What should I include?.
+WAITING FOR THE ANSWER

 # SEASONALITY